-The big benefit of a CMS is that all of your organisations' content is in one central location, which you can edit, revise and update at any point to ensure that your content is always up to date and is SEO-friendly.
+One sizeable benefit of using a CMS is that all of your organisations' content is in one central location, which you can edit, revise and update at any point to ensure that your content is always up to date and is SEO-friendly.
 You can also think of a CMS as a non-developers version of website design, as it allows users to update the look and feel of their site without needing to know any code.

-It's worth noting...
-As well as a CMS, LMS and TMS there are many other possible variations on the __MS system, remember that an abbreviation ending with MS is usually a type of management system.
+It's worth noting, on top of a CMS, LMS and TMS, there are many other possible variations on the __MS system, remember that an abbreviation ending with MS is usually a type of management system.

 What is a CRM?

 Without customers, you'd have no business.
 This is the purpose of a Customer Relationship Management system: to manage your customer relationships effectively.
 Customer Relationship Management or CRM software systems are designed to manage your sales process and/or sales funnel.
 Basic features of a CRM include contact management, a centralised place to keep notes from sales pitches and customer service activity, and information analysis tools to identify up-sell opportunities or at-risk customers.